webssh-software/webssh-state-bar/_layouts/script.md

 {% assign capability_levels = "ssh_exec:warning,ssh_isConnected:safe,vars_get:safe,vars_set:safe" | split: "," %}
 <h3>Needed Capabilities</h3>
-You will find the needed capabilities for this script to run in the table below.
-When a capability is not marked as "safe", it means that the script may run in a way that could be unsafe for your system.
-If level is NOT above "Warning" (eg. "Dangerous"), it may be considered as "acceptable" because it SEEMS to be safe, but it is NOT guaranteed.
-Please read the script carefully BEFORE running it.
+The table below lists the capabilities required for this script to operate.
+Capabilities marked as “Safe” are generally considered secure.
+Capabilities with a “Warning” level indicate that, while they are typically acceptable, their safety cannot be fully guaranteed in all scenarios.
+For your peace of mind, we recommend reviewing the script before running it.
 <table>
   <thead>
     <tr>